-I had rented or used different cameras over the last few years including Sony a7, Fujifilm X-T1, Fujifilm X-E1,Fujifilm X-T2, Olympus, Panasonic, Canon 5D Mk II, etc. because I was always curious.
+I have rented or used many different camera systems over the last few years, including Sony a7, Fujifilm X-T1, Fujifilm X-E1,Fujifilm X-T2, Olympus, Panasonic, Canon 5D Mk II, etc. because I was always curious.
 But switching cameras system is expensive and would have meant a learning curve to adjust to the new tool.
 I stuck with Nikon and worked to learn how to use what I had.

 I recently switched to Fujifilm.
 I did not do this frivolously.
-I did not switch camera system because Nikon sucks and Fujifilm is fantastic.
+I did not switch to a new camera system because Nikon sucks, and Fujifilm is fantastic.
 My decision was well considered.

-I had long felt that the D40, D5100 and other cameras I had rented/borrowed over the years, were more like gadgets than cameras.
+I had long felt that the D40, D5100 and other cameras I had rented/borrowed over the years were more like gadgets than cameras.
 When Fujifilm came around the corner with the Fujifilm X-Pro1, Fujifilm X-E1 and started to develop a new system with apparently excellent lenses, I was very close to switching when they released the Fujifilm X-T1.
-But since I didn’t like the first version of this camera for various reasons, it took me another four years until I finally decided to concentrate on only one system in the future.
+But since I was not too fond of the first version of this camera for various reasons, it took me another four years until I finally decided to concentrate on only one system in the future.

-My main subjects of importance always were the usability (the pragmatic point) and the fun (the emotional end) that I felt I could obtain from working with this system.
+My main subjects of importance were the usability (the pragmatic point) and the fun (the emotional end) that I felt I could obtain from working with this system.
 My desire for this intensified over the years.
-For me, the Fujifilm X-T2 is the best in terms of usability for the last 2.5 years now.
-It’s the perfect symbiosis of form and function.
+For me, the Fujifilm X-T2 has been the best in terms of usability for the last 2.5 years.
+I think it’s the perfect symbiosis of form and function.

 I finally bought a Fujifilm X-T2 and the Fujifilm XF16-55mmF2.8 R LM WR lens.
-The switch was not because of technical specs but because of the way the Fujifilm cameras feel when operated.
+The switch was not because of technical specs but because of how the Fujifilm cameras feel when operated.
 My choice of camera is about how I prefer to interact with my camera.
-This Fujifilm X-T2 is mostly all metal, and it has real, dedicated single-purpose individually marked dials for each of ISO, aperture, shutter speed, exposure compensation and the metering mode.
-It feels great in hand to have a real metal camera with real dials rather than a plastic thingy with one dial.
-With the controls/knobs being just at my fingertips, the Fujifilm feels "right".
-I like the layout of the controls, the retro-styled knobs and such, that allow me to make quick changes without jumping through menus.
+This Fujifilm X-T2 is mostly all metal and has actual, dedicated, single-purpose, individually marked dials for ISO, aperture, shutter speed, exposure compensation and metering mode.
+It feels great in hand to have a real metal camera with actual dials rather than a plastic thingy with one dial.
+With the controls/knobs at my fingertips, the Fujifilm feels "right".
+I like the layout of the controls, the retro-styled knobs and such, which allow me to make quick changes without jumping through menus.

-- Fujinon XF8-16mmF2.8 R WR - The 16mm end of the Fujinon XF16-55mmF2.8 R LM WR may not be wide enough for most landscape and cityscape photography.
+- Fujinon XF8-16mmF2.8 R WR - The 16mm end of the Fujinon XF16-55mmF2.8 R LM WR may not be wide enough for most landscapes cityscape photography.